A disabled person's travel pass entitles people to free travel at all times within South Yorkshire on:

 We provide a free checking service on behalf of Travel South Yorkshire to confirm whether people who don't automatically qualify are eligible for a travel pass.

 - proof of your age (your passport, NHS card, driving licence or birth certificate)

 - proof of your address (a council tax or utility bill, or your NHS card)

 Renewing an expired pass

-For advice about renewing, call Traveline on (01709) 515151 up to a month before the expiry date to check that you are still entitled to a travel pass.
+For advice about renewing, call Traveline on (01709) 515151 up to two months before the expiry date to check that you are still entitled to a travel pass.
 They will advise you if you need a letter of entitlement from us.
-If you are eligible, you can renew your travel pass online or fill in a paper travel pass application form.

 Lost or stolen passes